EsteveM/linux-server-configuration/README.md

 * Allow HTTP (port 80): `sudo ufw allow www`.
 * Allow NTP (port 123): `sudo allow ntp`.
 * Finally, enable UFW: `sudo ufw enable`.

+Please note that remote login of the root user has been disabled by setting `PermitRootLogin no` on the *_/etc/ssh/sshd_config_* file.

 ### Give grader access